yarisvt/tyk-docs/tyk-docs/content/dashboard-admin-api/users.md

 In order to make it easier to create and manage users in Tyk Dashboard, there is an Admin API version of the Users API that is not Organisation specific.

+In a production environment, you need to change the default `admin_Secret` value that is called by the `admin-auth` header in your`tyk_analytics.conf` file.
+This is located in `/opt/tyk-dashboard`.

 ### Get User

 | **Property** | **Description**           |